cygx/p6-tinycc-obsolete/README.md

 ### Description

 The TinyCC C codebase can be found [in this repository][TINYCC].
-A properly installed TinyCC should be recognized out of the box.
+A properly installed compiler should be recognized out of the box.
 If you want to use the compiler without installation, set the environment vars `LIBTCC` and `TCCROOT` appropriately or configure these at runtime via